ethersphere/SWIPs/SWIPs/swip-20.md

 ### The stake endpoint
 1. The contract accepts an extra argument, `committedStake`, which sets the committed stake.
-2. The contract asks the price oracle for the unit price of storage -- let us denote it with the symbol `unitPrice`.
+2. The contract asks the price oracle for the unit price of storage -- denoted here as `unitPrice`.
-3. The contract then adds whatever amount is sent with the transaction to the  stake entry for the address of `txorigins`.
-We can call this sum the *potential stake balance*, and denote it with the symbol `potentialStakeBalance`.
+3. The contract then adds the amount sent with the transaction to the stake entry for the address of `txorigin`.
+This sum can be referred to as the *potential stake balance*, denoted as `potentialStakeBalance`.

 ### The new withdraw stake endpoint
 withdrawal comprises the following steps: